Tampuhan (painting)

 Tampuhan, meaning "sulking", is an 1895 classic oil on canvas impressionist painting by Filipino painter and revolutionary activist Juan Luna.
 It depicts a Filipino man and a Filipino woman having a lovers' quarrel.

 Description

 Luna's Tampuhan is a depiction of two persons staying inside the sala or living room of a Bahay na Bato.
 The two people are Filipino lovers sulking – experiencing "tampo" – because of an argument.
-The man is looking out at the street beside a Capiz shell window, leaning on the ventanilla.
-The woman on the other hand, wearing a Maria Clara gown, has her eyes focused on the floor.
+The man is looking out at the street beside a Capiz-shell window, leaning on the ventanilla.
+The woman, on the other hand, wearing a Maria Clara gown, has her eyes focused on the floor.
 According to Rosalinda Orosa, the man is Ariston Bautista Lin, a friend of Luna who studied medicine in Europe.
 Orosa further described that the woman is Emiliana Trinidad.
-Trinidad is the ancestor of the owner of the painting, and is claimed by Orosa to be the same woman who posed for Luna's La Bulaqueña, another Luna artwork that illustrates Filipino culture.
+Trinidad is the ancestor of the owner of the painting, and is claimed by Orosa to be the same woman who posed for Luna's La Bulaqueña, another of his artworks that illustrate Filipino culture.